sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

 Authentication via Meeting Grant Type

-This is not a traditional OAuth grant type, but it behaves closely to the password grant type.
-This level of authentication allows for obtaining access to the meeting only.
+This API uses an OAuth-like grant/request method similar to the Password grant type.
+The scope of access covers the meeting only.
+Call this API with the meetings&#39; numerid ID, and the meeting passcode (it one exists).
 If a Moderator passcode is sent, moderator privileges are granted.
-If an Attendee access code is passed, the access token will have a limited scope of access that an attendee has within a meeting.
+If an Attendee access code is passed, the access token will grant attendee abilities.

 ### Example
 ```javascript